leomourap/superstore-sales-eda/README.md

 ## This is my first data science project - an Exploratory Data Analysis & data Visualization.
-  *Please, to check an ideal notebook, i recommend you to open the repository link in NBViewer (https://nbviewer.org/), since i implemented a interactive Plotly chart in this notebook - does not work ideally with GitHub.
+  *Please, to check an ideal notebook, i recommend you to open the repository link in NBViewer (https://nbviewer.org/), since i implemented an interactive Plotly chart in this notebook - does not work ideally with GitHub.

 ### We have some questions to guide our exploration: